gabrielsantosr/AzureCredentialLess/README.md

 - Add the managed identity as the identity of the App Function.
 As far as I tried, I could not do this with a system-assigned identity.
 - Add a federated credential in the app registration that points to the Managed Identity.

-## What is necessary in each customers' tenant:
+## What is necessary in each customer's tenant:
 - Service principal with the id of ACME's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request)
 - Include the service principal as an app user of the Dataverse (It won't show up in the list when you try to add it; type the clientId to see it.)
-- Grant necessary roles to the app user.
+- Grant necessary roles to the app user within Dataverse

 By including a local Service Principal of the ACME's App Registration, customers can grant ACME whichever roles they need.